Go back

 Exam coverage:

-Exam P/1: MATH/STAT 4240 Probability
+Exam P/1 (Probability): MATH/STAT 4240

-Exam FM/2: MATH 4130 Financial Mathematics
+Exam FM/2 (Financial Mathematics): MATH 4130

 Actuarial Science Minor program:

 A minor in Actuarial Science is for students who are interested in the field but do not have time to complete all the required course work in Actuarial Science Concentration.
 This minor will allow students to take several rigorous courses in Actuarial Science concentration and get the recognition.
 The minor consists of 18 credit hours and is appropriate for students who are graduating with a major in computer science, business, physics, mathematics, or engineering.
-The minor curriculum covers contents of exams P/1, FM/2, and IFM/3F.
+The minor curriculum covers contents of exams P/1, FM/2, and FAM.

 VEE Courses: